hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-routing.md

 ---
 layout: post
-title: Introduction to Angular 2 Routing
+title: Introduction to Angular Routing
-description: Learn how to manage large Angular 2 applications and navigation with the new component router using features such as child routing and route parameters.
+description: Learn how to manage large Angular applications and navigation with the new component router using features such as child routing and route parameters.
-keywords: Cory Rylan, Angular2, AngularJS, routing, router
+keywords: Cory Rylan, Angular, javascript, routing, router
-tags: angular2, angularjs
+tags: angular, javascript
 date: 2016-04-02
-updated: 2016-08-10
+updated: 2016-12-19
-permalink: /blog/introduction-to-angular-2-routing
+permalink: /blog/introduction-to-angular-routing
 demo: http://plnkr.co/edit/RPvgcUdiLFP4Mtig9Q7n?p=preview
 ---

+{% include ng-version.html %}

-Angular 2 brings many improved modules to the Angular ecosystem including a new router called the Component Router.
+Angular brings many improved modules to the Angular ecosystem including a new router called the Component Router.
 The Component Router is a highly configurable and feature packed router.
 Features included are standard view routing, nested child routes, named routes, and route parameters.
 This post we will cover standard routing, route parameters and nested child routes.
 With these basics we can build a great navigation experience for users that is easy to reason about.
-This post has been updated to the new RC router (3.0.0-rc.1) and Angular 2 RC5 that is
-<a href="https://angular.io/docs/ts/latest/guide/router.html" target="_blank">documented</a> on the Angular website.

 ## Basic Routing

 So now lets take a look at what our first rendered view will look like.

-<video src="/assets/video/posts/2016-04-02-introduction-to-angular-2-routing/angular-2-simple-routing.mp4" autoplay loop controls bp-layout="float-center 5--max"></video>
+<video src="/assets/video/posts/2016-04-02-introduction-to-angular-routing/angular-simple-routing.mp4" autoplay loop controls bp-layout="float-center 5--max"></video>

 We will start with single app component that has two routes.
 We will have a home view and a about view.
 Lets take a look at these two components first.